If you’re tired of pan-frying, steaming, or grilling your fish, you should give it a try on a smoker.

 But What If You Don’t Have a Smoker?

 You don’t need to use a fancy smoker to smoke fish or meat.
-You can even use a gas or charcoal grill as a DIY smoker.
+You can even use a gas grill, charcoal grill, or make your own DIY smoker.

 Cooking a piece of tilapia this way is different from when you grill tilapia.
-This is because the your using an indirect heat source when you use a smoker.
+This is because you’re using an indirect heat source when you use a smoker.

 Some of our tips for smoking tilapia fillets include;

-However marinades are made for experimenting, throw together some of your favorites flavors.
+Marinades are made for experimenting!
+Throw together some of your favorites flavors.
 Just remember to try and get a balance of sweet, salty and acidity.

-We suggest that you try out a teriyaki marinade, a cayenne pepper spice rub, or even replace the lemon juice with ponzu juice.
+We suggest that you try out this teriyaki marinade (its for salmon but works well for tilipia too), a cayenne pepper spice rub, or even replace the lemon juice with ponzu juice.

 - Using Frozen Fish: